Corbin Carroll Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

+- The 9.2 strikeouts per nine innings compiled by the Phillies pitching staff ranks eighth in the league.

-- The Phillies have a 4.53 team ERA that ranks 21st across all league pitching staffs.
+- The Phillies have the 21st-ranked team ERA across all MLB pitching staffs (4.51).

-- The Phillies rank 11th in baseball in home runs surrendered (70 total, 1.1 per game).
+- The Phillies rank 11th in baseball in home runs given up (71 total, 1.1 per game).

-- The right-hander's most recent appearance was on Thursday against the Detroit Tigers, when he tossed 7 1/3 innings, surrendering no earned runs while giving up only one hit.
+- The left-hander last appeared on Friday against the Los Angeles Dodgers, when he threw six innings, allowing one earned run while giving up four hits.

+- In six games this season, the 27-year-old has a 4.70 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .283 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.